slatedocs/slate/source/includes/_users.md

 This endpoint returns `User` object along with `authentication_token`.

-RubberStamp expects for the Authentication token to be included in all API requests to the server in a header that looks like the following:
+RubberStamp expects for the Authentication token to be included in all API requests to the server in a header.

 ### HTTP Request